vitoriapacela/hgcal_wgan/README.md

 # hgcal_wgan

-WGANsfor HGCAL data at CMS.
+WGANs for HGCAL data at CMS.

 ## Depencencies: